kubeshop/testkube/docs/docs/getting-started/step3-creating-first-test.md

-# Step 3 - Creating your first Test
+# Step 3 - Creating Your First Test

 ## Using the CLI or the Dashboard